 If you love pickles, this refrigerator dill pickle recipe is just for you.
 It doesn't require any canning equipment; just a knife, a stovetop, and a fridge.

-If you love this recipe, we think you'll also enjoy this creamy coleslaw recipe and homemade giardiniera recipe.
+If you love this recipe, we think you'll also enjoy this homemade giardiniera recipe and the post on how to cut bell peppers.

 Ingredients